 - Error messages in Angular 18 are more descriptive and actionable, aiding developers in quickly identifying and resolving issues.

 - The compiler requires TypeScript version 5.4 or newer.
-Older versions are no longer supported.
+No support for older versions.

 - Host binding updates for OnPush views at the application root require manual dirty marking.
 The ComponentFixture.autoDetect won’t refresh host views for OnPush components unless marked dirty.